 - 6.1 To maintain flexibility in delivering services the Council supplements its employee workforce with workers who are not Council employees or on the Council payroll.
-This non-permanent resource includes consultants, who are procured under a Contract for (Consultancy) Services, and interims who are procured through the Council's managed service provider (the London Group Recruitment Partnership) or other approved third party providers including through the Council's neutral vendor framework. - 6.2 In managing its non-permanent staffing resource, the Council seeks to ensure that: the Council and the wider public sector achieve value for money; tax and national insurance liabilities are managed appropriately; and contractual relationships between the Council, workers and third parties are properly reflected.
+This non-permanent resource includes consultants, who are procured under a Contract for (Consultancy) Services, and interims who are procured through the Council's managed service provider (the Local Government Recruitment Partnership) or other approved third party providers including through the Council's master vendor framework. - 6.2 In managing its non-permanent staffing resource, the Council seeks to ensure that: the Council, and the wider public sector, achieve value for money; tax and national insurance liabilities are managed appropriately; and contractual relationships between the Council, workers and third parties are properly reflected.
 In this regard, it is the Council's policy not to engage directly with self- employed individuals, or wholly owned one person limited companies in all but the rarest of exceptions.
-Where such arrangements are used, the Council seeks to limit them to a maximum duration of 24 months. - 6.3 Where it is necessary to engage a worker at Tier 1 or Tier 2 temporarily as an interim or consultant, the remuneration paid to the individual will generally fall within the following rates.
-The higher rates of pay, compared to those paid to directly employed staff, are in recompense of interims and consultants not receiving all of the same conditions of employment, most notably regarding leave, pension, redundancy and notice.
+Where such arrangements are used, the Council seeks to limit them to a maximum duration of 24 months. - 6.3 Where it is necessary to engage a worker at Tier 1 or Tier 2 temporarily as an interim or consultant, the remuneration paid to the individual will generally fall within the following rates however, wherever possible, the council will seek to appoint to a fixed- term contract within the grade ranges shown in Appendix B. The higher rates of pay shown immediately below, compared to those paid to directly employed staff, are in recompense of interims and consultants not receiving all of the same conditions of employment, most notably regarding leave, pension, redundancy and notice.

 Grade of post Day rate range £ (payable to the individual)

 Croydon Special Range £400 - £525

 Director £525 - £775

 Corporate Director £775 - £900

-Chief Executive £1200 - £1500
+Chief Executive £1,200 - £1,500

 6.4 Workers engaged directly by the Council will be assessed to establish whether they fall within the scope of the IR35 legislation using the HMRC employment status tool.
 Workers who fall within scope will have Income Tax and National Insurance Contributions deducted and paid over to HMRC.